Esper89/mindustryd/README.md

 #### Start the daemon

-Enable and start the service:
+Exit the mindustry user with `exit` if you haven't already, then enable and start the service:
 ```bash
 sudo systemctl daemon-reload
 sudo systemctl enable mindustryd